HL7/fhir-resp-net-ig/input/pagecontent/spec.md

 #### SMART on FHIR Backend Services Requirements

-This section outlines how the SMART on FHIR Backend Services Authorization will be used by the RESP-NET Content IG.
+This section outlines how the SMART on FHIR Backend Services Authorization will be used by the RESP-NET  IG.

 * The system actors namely Data Source, Data Submitter, and the Data Receiver are required to use the SMART on FHIR Backend Services Authorization mechanisms as outlined below for the following interactions:

-    * Data Submitter accessing data from the Data Source
+    * When the Data Submitter is not packaged within the Data Source, the Data Submitter **SHALL** use the SMART on FHIR Backend Service Authorization to access data from the Data Source
-    * Data Submitter posting data to the Data Receiver with FHIR capabilities
+    * Data Submitter posting data to the Data Receiver **SHALL** use the SMART on FHIR Backend Services Authorization to submit the data.

-* System actors acting as servers (e.g., Data Source and Data Receiver) **SHALL** advertise conformance to SMART on FHIR Backend Services by hosting Well-Known Uniform Resource Identifiers (URIs) as defined in the [SMART App Launch IG Backend Services]({{site.data.fhir.ver.smartapplaunch}}/backend-services.html) specification.
+* System actors acting as servers (i.e, Data Source and Data Receiver) **SHALL** advertise conformance to SMART on FHIR Backend Services by hosting Well-Known Uniform Resource Identifiers (URIs) as defined in the [SMART App Launch IG Backend Services]({{site.data.fhir.ver.smartapplaunch}}/backend-services.html) specification.

-* System actors acting as servers **SHALL** include token_endpoint, scopes_supported, token_endpoint_auth_methods_supported and token_endpoint_auth_signing_alg_values_supported as defined in the [SMART App Launch IG Backend Services]({{site.data.fhir.ver.smartapplaunch}}/backend-services.html) specification.
+* System actors acting as servers (i.e, Data Source and Data Receiver) **SHALL** include token_endpoint, scopes_supported, token_endpoint_auth_methods_supported and token_endpoint_auth_signing_alg_values_supported as defined in the [SMART App Launch IG Backend Services]({{site.data.fhir.ver.smartapplaunch}}/backend-services.html) specification.

-* When System actors act as clients (e.g., Data Submitter), they **SHALL** share their JSON Web Key Set (JWKS) with the server System actors (e.g., Data Source and Data Receiver) using Uniform Resource Locators (URLs) as defined in the [SMART App Launch IG Backend Services]({{site.data.fhir.ver.smartapplaunch}}/backend-services.html) specification.
+* When System actors act as clients (i.e, Data Submitter), they **SHALL** share their JSON Web Key Set (JWKS) with the server System actors (i.e, Data Source and Data Receiver) using Uniform Resource Locators (URLs) as defined in the [SMART App Launch IG Backend Services]({{site.data.fhir.ver.smartapplaunch}}/backend-services.html) specification.

 * System actors acting as clients **SHALL** obtain the access token as defined in the [SMART App Launch IG Backend Services]({{site.data.fhir.ver.smartapplaunch}}/backend-services.html) specification.